pest-parser/book/src/literals.md

   = false is a rust keyword
 ```

-This is because every one of the rules you define will populate and `enum` name
+This is because every one of the rules you define will populate an `enum` named
 `Rule`.
-Thus, if any rules conflicts with Rust's naming scheme, it will error
+Thus, if any rules conflict with Rust's naming scheme, it will error
 out with an ambiguous message which is why *pest* tries its best to catch any
 possible error before it reaches the compiler.